-- Your level of self-awareness (i.e., connecting your past actions and behaviors to successful results)
+- Your level of self-awareness—that is, how well you can connect your past actions and behaviors to successful results

 - Your instincts or the personality traits that come naturally to you (e.g., dedication, teamwork, empathy, etc.)